Louis Moult: Motherwell loan

 On 2 September 2022, Moult returned to Motherwell on a season-long loan deal from Burton.

-On 6 November 2022 Moult scored his first goal since his return for Motherwell in a 3-2 defeat against Hearts.
+On 6 November 2022 Moult scored his first goal since his return for Motherwell in a 3–2 defeat against Hearts.
 Moult had his loan at Motherwell terminated early on 6 January 2023 due to injury.

+Dundee United

+On 18 July 2023, Moult joined Scottish Championship club Dundee United on a one-year deal.
+He received a Man of The Match award on his debut, after assisting 3 and scoring 1.

+Crewe Alexandra

+On 24 July 2025, Moult joined EFL League 2 club Crewe Alexandra on a one-year deal with an option for a further 12 months.
+He had trained with the club since his release from Dundee United.
+He made his debut in Crewe's 3–1 victory at Salford City on 2 August 2025.
+On 2 September 2025, Moult scored his first Crewe goal as the side beat Chesterfield 7–1 in their opening tie in the EFL Trophy group stage.

 Personal life

 Moult was born ten minutes away from Burslem in Stoke, and has an older brother, Jake.
 He grew up as a Stoke City fan.
 He attended Sir John Offley Primary in Madeley and Madeley High School.
 When he was 15 years old his mother Vicky died leaving him with his dad Arthur and brother Jake.
 His brother works at Stoke's academy as an under 12s and under 7s coach, and also plays for Altrincham, having previously been at Plymouth Argyle, Port Vale, Kidderminster Harriers, Leek Town and Stafford Rangers.